simsketch/node-mysql-rest-api-with-cron-email/README.md

 - `db.js`: Handles the connection to the MySQL database using Sequelize.
 - `user.model.js`: Defines the User model and the database schema.
 - `user.controller.js`: Defines the API routes and controllers for managing users.
 - `db.sql`: Contains the SQL scripts for setting up the database schema and seeding the users table with initial data.
+Update this file with the appropriate credentials for your local mysql instance.
 - `cron.js`: Implements a cron job that runs daily to send a report of new users added in the last 24 hours.
 - `email.service.js`: Handles the sending of the daily user report email using SendGrid.
 ## Features